 news

-Jun 1, 2024 | One paper gets accepted in TIP 2024.
+| Jun 01, 2024 | One paper gets accepted in TIP 2024.
 This paper dicusses the feature alignment problem of the contrastive learning, and presents a high-level concept contrast approach. |

-Jan 16, 2023 | One paper gets accepted in ICLR 2024 with Spotlight presentation (Top 5%).
+| Jan 16, 2023 | One paper gets accepted in ICLR 2024 with Spotlight presentation (Top 5%).
 We present neuron activation coverage (NAC) that works for both OOD detection and generalization problems. |

-(*) denotes equal contribution
+(*) denotes corresponding author

 -